apache/druid/docs/development/extensions-core/kafka-supervisor-operations.md

 Use care when using this operation!
 Resetting offsets for a supervisor may cause Kafka messages to be skipped or read twice, resulting in missing or duplicate data.

-The reason for using this operation is to recover from a state in which the supervisor ceases operating due to missing offsets.
-The indexing service keeps track of the latest persisted Kafka offsets in order to provide exactly-once ingestion guarantees across tasks.
-Subsequent tasks must start reading from where the previous task completed in order for the generated segments to be accepted.
-If the messages at the expected starting offsets are no longer available in Kafka (typically because the message retention period has elapsed or the topic was removed and re-created) the supervisor will refuse to start and in flight tasks will fail.
-This operation enables you to recover from this condition.

 Note that the supervisor must be running for this endpoint to be available.

 ## Terminating Supervisors